rareview/page-as-404/readme.md

 By using WordPress's built-in Pages feature, you can design and serve a feature-rich 404 page, making full use of WordPress content and navigation blocks.
 And you can edit and maintain it as easily as any other Page.

-Just activate this plugin, then select your desired page from the dropdown list on the Settings → Reading page.
+Just activate this plugin, then select your desired Page from the dropdown list on the Settings → Reading page.

 ## Installation